gudbrandtandberg/CPSC540Project/README.md

 ## List of Papers

-+Stock-selection/prediction (room for improvements here..!):
++ Stock-selection/prediction (room for improvements here..!):

-[__Financial time series forecasting using support vector machines__](http://lcsd2.svms.org/finance/Kim2003.pdf) **Does just what it says.
+[__Financial time series forecasting using support vector machines__](http://lcsd2.svms.org/finance/Kim2003.pdf) _Does just what it says.
 Potentially useful list of features.
-Discusses tuning the model parameters and risk minimization**
+Discusses tuning the model parameters and risk minimization_

 [__A SVM Stock Selection Model within PCA__](http://ac.els-cdn.com/S187705091400461X/1-s2.0-S187705091400461X-main.pdf?_tid=3f9102de-029a-11e7-9dd9-00000aacb361&acdnat=1488824897_21fdcac3bed5579329e7d43e1130efc7)
-**Quite poorly written and not particularly interesting, but it's something.
-Main idea is to use PCA for dimensionality reduction/feature selection**
+_Quite poorly written and not particularly interesting, but it's something.
+Main idea is to use PCA for dimensionality reduction/feature selection_

 [__Stock Price Forecasting by Hybrid Machine Learning Techniques__](http://www.iaeng.org/publication/IMECS2009/IMECS2009_pp755-760.pdf)
-**A simple ensamble model consisting of Artificial Neural Nets and Decision Trees.
+_A simple ensamble model consisting of Artificial Neural Nets and Decision Trees.
 Contains references to a plethora of related works.
-Attempts to rationalize prediction somewhat. **
+Attempts to rationalize prediction somewhat. _

 [__A multiple-kernel support vector regression approach for stock market price forecasting__](https://pdfs.semanticscholar.org/c558/a4396d44666a2b86f1d83348edfdb1f6321d.pdf)
-**Not quite so relevant really.
+_Not quite so relevant really.
 Technical.
-But interesting to see some of the optimization/kernel stuff we touched on in class being used in practice**
+But interesting to see some of the optimization/kernel stuff we touched on in class being used in practice_

-Portfolio Optimization:
++ Portfolio Optimization:

 [__Using genetic algorithm to support portfolio optimization for index fund management__](http://ac.els-cdn.com/S0957417404001356/1-s2.0-S0957417404001356-main.pdf?_tid=61fc4414-0065-11e7-a298-00000aab0f02&acdnat=1488582289_943bb9d462a446923eaa71d0e4feefa3)